JT-tanui/Ticket_system/Docs/Documentation.md

 ### Deleting a Ticket
 1. Click "Delete" next to the ticket you want to remove
+2. Confirm the deletion when prompted
-2. System will remove the ticket and display a success message
+3. System will remove the ticket and display a success message

 ## Troubleshooting